LibCrowds/old-docs/technical.md

 ## Startup

-[Supervisor](http://supervisord.org/) handles automatic starting of programs whenever the system reboots.
+[Supervisor](http://supervisord.org/) handles the automatic starting of programs whenever the system reboots.